Things to Do in Frankfurt am Main

 Next we will stop along the way so that those who wish can have an Apfelwein on their own.
 This popular apple wine is part of Frankfurt's culinary identity.
 We will explain some of their gastronomic customs!
 Then we'll set our sights on the Kuhhirten Tower, which has a legendary past.

-After a break due to medical reasons, I am back with doing regular tours 🙂 Hello and welcome to Frankfurt, a city whose modern and snazzy skyline almost casts a shadow upon all the other heritage beneath it.
+Hello and welcome to Frankfurt, a city whose modern and snazzy skyline almost casts a shadow upon all the other heritage beneath it.
+We will begin our tour at the entrance of the Alte Oper, and head towards the Innenstadt, leaving behind the modern banking district.

-Learn some fun facts about the city's 'new' old city or Neue Altstadt at the Römerberg, adjacent to the city hall Römer.
+Saving the most interest parts of the tour for the last, we discuss some fun facts about the city's 'new' old city or Neue Altstadt at the Römerberg, adjacent to the city hall Römer.

 Last but not the least, we'll make our last stop on our way to the Eiserner Steg Bridge, a popular Frankfurt landmark that offers panoramic views of the Main River and the city skyline where we will end our tour with suggestions for a frankfurter favourite and special - Apfelwein.